-The main technical challenge of the arpeggio can now be broached, viz. the passage of the thumb under the fingers in ascending, and the passage of the fingers over the thumb in descending.
+The quintessential technical challenge of the arpeggio can now be broached, viz. the passage of the thumb under the fingers in ascending, and the passage of the fingers over the thumb in descending.
 However, this old-fashioned terminology of ‘thumb under’ etc. is fundamentally misleading; this is not a thumb-centric muscular exertion in which the thumb passes of its own accord.
 The passage of the thumb is a reaction to an outward movement of the wrist which draws the thumb under the hand and along the keyboard–for this, the thumb need barely exert itself; it only really needs to be exerted in tone production.
 The act of guiding the thumb under the hand to prepare it over its note is one in which the thumb can remain almost inert.

 The pupil should isolate this component of the arpeggio and practise the micro-gesture in the following way, keeping in mind that this little gymnastic will be tucked back into the broad sweep of the arpeggio that has so far been the cardinal element in the learning process: